 Pricing:

 Streaming solution plans with Dacast come at three levels.
-The video streaming pricing plans include:
+The video streaming pricing plans include the following:

-- Scale plan: includes 24 TB of bandwidth per year, with 1 TB of storage for $188 per month billed annually.
-These Scale pricing plans add phone support, monetization paywall, an M3U8 online player for live channels, ad insertion, white-label Cnames, and video API access.
+- Scale plan: Includes 24 TB of bandwidth per year, with 2000 GB of storage for $165 per month billed annually.
+These Scale pricing plans add phone support, a monetization paywall, an M3U8 online player for live channels, ad insertion, white-label Cnames, and video API access.

-- Custom plan: if your enterprise business has high volume streaming needs, you can contact Dacast for a custom plan tailored to your needs.
+- Custom plan: If your enterprise business has high-volume streaming needs.

 Read more here about live streaming pricing plans in more detail.